 1. Open Control Panel & navigate to Network & Sharing Center.

-2. Click on the network connection that you are using whether it is WiFi or Ethernet and then choose Diagnose.
+2. Click on the network connection you use, whether WiFi or Ethernet, and then choose Diagnose.

 Method #25 Turn off Fast Startup

-All the latest versions of Windows have a fast startup feature in them due to which they are more efficient than the older ones and their performance is also better.
-But this startup feature can also create an issue in your system and if that happens, you have to disable the fast startup feature to solve your issue.
+All the latest versions of Windows have a fast startup feature, so they are more efficient than the older ones, and their performance is also better.
+But this startup feature can also create an issue in your system, and if that happens, you have to disable the fast startup feature to solve your problem.
 Follow the steps:

 1. Go to Start Menu and type Power Options in the search box.

-2. Select the option click on choose what the power button does from the left pane.
+2. Select the option and click on Choose what the power button does from the left pane.

-3. Next, select Change setting that are currently unavailable.
+3. Next, select Change settings that are currently unavailable.

-5. Shut down your computer at last and boot it again after a minute.
+5. Shut down your computer and boot it again after a minute.

-Hopefully, this article will prove to be very helpful to you to fix the network issue that is restricting you from accessing Internet connectivity in your computer.
+Hopefully, this article will be beneficial to you in fixing the network issue restricting you from accessing Internet connectivity on your computer.